Published 10 Jul 2023

-Failure to retrieve company equipment and switch off data access for departing employees can pose serious risks of data breach for an organization.
-HR teams should consult IT departments to determine what equipment and access should be retrieved.
+Failure to retrieve company equipment and switch off data access for employees who are on the process of departure can pose serious risks of data breach for an organization.
+HR teams should consult IT departments to determine what equipment and access should be retrieved or which confidential information should be secured.
 Checklists can also be helpful when asking employees to declare that all access has been returned.

 Without proper knowledge transfer, the remaining employees would suffer.
 It could cause confusion, low work productivity and in extreme cases, teams starting in scratch.
 An employee offboarding checklist is an effective way to ensure that departing employees do not leave until they have transferred login access, guidelines, strategy planning and their contact details in the event of future team inquiries.

 Disgruntled departing employees can cause negative reviews, lower employee morale and damage employer branding.
 Conducting exit interviews can help ensure departing employee voices are heard and help HR teams identify areas for improvement.
+Continuously monitoring insights through offboarding checklists also helps prevent high turnover rate.
 Employees who leave on good terms and feel their concerns have been heard may return in the future or at the very least not vocally disparage your organization.

-What is iAuditor and how can I use it for Employee Offboarding?
+What is SafetyCulture (formerly iAuditor) and How Can I Use it for Employee Offboarding?

 A Non-Disclosure Agreement should form a part of the employee offboarding process.
 This template can be used by HR staff to obtain the electronic signature of the departing employee as an acknowledgment of the NDA.
 You can customize this template by including your standard NDA from your legal or HR team.

-An exit interview is a survey conducted during the offboarding process for the purpose of gaining insights for organizational improvement.
-HR staff can use this template to easily gather employee feedback to find out their motivations for leaving and how things could have been better for them (if at all).
+An exit interview is a survey conducted during the offboarding process or employee’s last day for the purpose of gaining insights for organizational improvement.
+HR staff can use this template with ready-made exit interview questions to easily gather employee feedback to find out their motivations for leaving and how things could have been better for them (if at all).